wasabirobby/wasabi_mining/README.md

 - Download
 - Put script in your `resources` directory

+- Install items.sql or insert items into your items

 - Put true to old ESX if using limit system, otherwise false